 });

-Common follow-up: "Should you still prefer ReentrantLock over synchronized?"
 With Java 24, synchronized is fine for virtual threads.
 The main reasons to prefer ReentrantLock are features like tryLock(), interruptible locking, and condition variables—not pinning avoidance.
+If you don't need those features, synchronized is simpler and now works correctly with virtual threads.

 The solution works in two phases.
 First, you run your application with a special flag that records which classes are loaded and in what order.
 The JVM captures this information along with the linked state of those classes—resolved references, verified bytecode, prepared class structures—and stores it in a cache file.